Czaki/PartSeg_bioimageio/tutorials/train_model.md

 download_and_unpack_data()

 ```

+## Google colab

+Run following code only if execute notebook on google colab

 It this tutorial we use [torch_em](https://github.com/constantinpape/torch-em) as a wrapper around [pytorch](https://pytorch.org/).
 Please read its installations [instruction](https://github.com/constantinpape/torch-em#installation).
 To keep readability of this document part of code will be in `train_util.py` file next to this notebook